MaryamZahiri/LC-Algorithms/graph/Example 2 - Traversing all paths between two vertices.md

     - Steps:
         - Enqueue the initial path, which contains only the source vertex, into the queue.
         - While the queue is not empty, dequeue a path.
-        - Check if the last vertex in the dequeued path is the target vertex. - If so, add the path to the paths list.
-        - For each neighbor of the last vertex in the dequeued path, create a new path by appending the neighbor to the dequeued path.
+        - For each neighbor of the last vertex in the dequeued path, create a new path by appending the neighbor to the copy of dequeued path.
 Enqueue this new path into the queue.
+        - Check if the last vertex in the dequeued path is the target vertex. - If so, add the new path to the paths list.
 3. Main Function
     - Purpose: Initiate the BFS process to find all paths from the source to the target.
     - Steps: